ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

-# How-To: Connect to SQL and NoSQL Databases
+# Connect to SQL and NoSQL Databases

-In this section we'll cover:

-- What's a "connection"?
-- Which databases does Fidesops support?
-- How do you create a ConnectionConfig object?
-- How do you identify the database that a ConnectionConfig connects to?
-- How do you test and update a ConnectionConfig's Secrets?
-- How do you filter your ConnectionConfigs?
-- How do you search your ConnectionConfigs?
-- How does a ConnectionConfig differ from a Dataset?

-Take me directly to the [ConnectionConfig API documentation](/fidesops/api#operations-tag-Connections).

 ## What is a connection?

-A _connection_ links your databases to Fidesops, so you can gather and update selected PII categories.
+A _connection_ links your databases to fidesops, so you can gather and update selected PII categories.

 ## Supported databases